 AssetPostprocessor to introduce dependencies.
 For example you might use data from a text file next to the Asset to add additional components to the imported GameObjects.
 This is not supported in the Cache Server.
 If you want to use the Cache Server, you have to remove dependency on other Assets in the project folder.
 Since the Cache Server doesn’t know anything about the dependency in your postprocessor, it does not know that anything has changed, and thus uses an old cached version of the Asset.

 In practice there are plenty of ways you can do Asset postprocessing to work well with the Cache Server.
 You can use:

-Modifying Materials that already exist might cause trouble.
+Modifying Materials that already exist might cause problems.
 When using the Cache Server, Unity validates that the references to Materials are maintained, but because no postprocessing calls are invoked, the contents of the Material cannot be changed when a model is imported through the Cache Server.
-Because of this, you might get different results when importing with and without Cache Server.
-It is best never to modify Materials that already exist on disk.
+Because of this, you might get different results when importing with and without the Cache Server.

 There are a few kinds of Asset data which the server doesn’t cache.
 There isn’t really anything to be gained by caching script files, so the server ignores them.
-Also, native files used by 3D modelling software (Maya, 3D Max, etc) are converted to FBX using the application itself.
+Also, native files used by 3D modeling software (Autodesk® Maya®, Autodesk® 3ds Max®, etc) are converted to FBX using the application itself.
 The Asset server does not cache the native file nor the intermediate FBX file generated in the import process.
-However, it is possible to benefit from the server, by exporting files as FBX from the modelling software and then adding those to the Unity project.
+However, it is possible to benefit from the server, by exporting files as FBX from the modeling software and then adding those to the Unity project.